Create a Killer Resume and Cover Letter

 2. Choose the right document format

 Save the document in PDF or DOC.
-These file types not only open correctly on most devices and in browsers but also will preserve the formatting.
+These file types not only open correctly on most devices and in browsers but also preserve the formatting.
 Change the file name so that it looks like “Olivia McCarthey_Account Manager”.

 3. Remove the “References available upon request”